inplayer-org/docs/docs/jssdk.md

 Having the account logged in, you should be able to see an object containing the **InPlayer auth token** in `localStogare`.

-If you need to make additional calls, in the name of the authenticated account, you can fetch the token with the `InPlayer.Account.token()` call.
-Additionally, you may call `InPlayer.Account.isSignedIn()` to check if someone is logged in or not.
+If you need to make additional calls, in the name of the authenticated account, you can fetch the token with the `InPlayer.Account.getToken()` call.
+Additionally, you may call `InPlayer.Account.isAuthenticated()` to check if someone is logged in or not.

 For the account sign out operation use the following call: